return42/sphkerneldoc/linux_src_doc/arch/powerpc/kernel/eeh_cache_c.rst

 -----------

 Given an mmio phys address, or a port number, find a pci device that implements this address.
-Be sure to pci_dev_put the device when finished.
 I/O port numbers are assumed to be offset from zero (that is, they do \*not\* have pci_io_addr added in).
 It is safe to call this function within an interrupt.